-1. Don’t ignore clients
+1. Don’t ignore Them

-2. Don’t show Anger
+2. Don’t Show Anger

 Anger is never a solution to any problem and can ruin any personal or professional relationship.

-3. Accept your mistake
+3. Accept Your Mistake

-Here is one of my clients where I had a quote that made the client go bizarre.
+Here is one of my clients, where I had a quote that made the client go bizarre.

 Immediately in my response, you will see I apologized and explained to him everything.
 He is now one of my regular clients.